About autism

 • Reactions to sensory input Some students may find loud noises or particular sounds or textures uncomfortable.
 As every student with autism is different, it is important that the teacher understands the student’s sensory needs, to provide appropriate supports and ensure the classroom environment is inclusive.

-A note on language; How you speak about autism is an important issue to many.
+A note on language.
+How you speak about autism is an important issue to many.
 Some autistic people and families prefer ‘autism’ over ‘autism spectrum disorder’.
 Some students and their families prefer a person-first approach, where you refer to the person before their diagnosis — so ‘student with autism’.
 This puts the focus on the young person, rather than his or her diagnosis.
 However, others may prefer identity-first language, so ‘autistic student' rather than a ‘student with autism’.
 This is becoming increasingly common and can help individuals to claim their disabilities with pride, whilst challenging negative stereotypes about autism.
-For more on language visit AllPlay Learn's Secondary teacher language guide
+For more on language visit AllPlay Learn's inclusive language guide

 Some autistic students may have learned to 'mask' (hide or camouflage) their autistic characteristics, which can have a negative impact on their wellbeing.
 Learn more about what masking may look like, and tips on how to support a student who is masking, in this brief overview.